Aguiguan reed warbler

-The Aguiguan reed warbler or Aguijan reed warbler (Acrocephalus nijoi) was a bird that originally occurred on the Northern Mariana Island Aguigan.
+The Aguiguan reed warbler or Aguijan reed warbler (Acrocephalus nijoi) is an extinct bird that originally occurred on the Northern Mariana Island Aguigan.
 It is considered a subspecies of the nightingale reed warbler by some taxonomists.
 Of this subspecies there never have been reports of a substantial population.
 In 1982 only four up to possibly 15 birds of the subspecies have been counted, and since 1995 none has been sighted, despite extended efforts to find specimens.